Dzionek95/Librar/readme.md

     * If book is already rented reader is automatically added to waiting queue
     * Display ordered queue to book
     * Create request to get new book for library (that can be accepted by Admin)
+    * Pay penalty if reader kept book over the time limit
+* Automatic operations:
+    * Scheduler every 60000ms (1 min) is checking if reader did not kept book for too long- if so penalty is being created (each minute 0.5$)
 * Sonar stats:
     * Bugs- 0
     * Vulnerabilities- 0